Discover what termites look like and the signs to look for.

 Termites are highly organized insects in the Isoptera order.
 They form large, strong colonies with queens, kings, workers and soldiers, all of them with their assigned duties.
-There are several common forms in North America that cause problems for businesses and homeowners:
+There are several common forms in North America that cause problems for businesses:

-Drywood - common in California and Florida.
-They do not come from the soil but spend their entire lives in the wood they eat.
+Drywood - common in states nearer to the coast like California and Florida, although they do not need moisture to survive.
+Unlike subterranean termites, they spend their entire lives in the wood they eat.

 Dampwood - common on the Pacific coast and in Florida, these large termites tend to infest wood that is subjected to excessive moisture, such as that in tropical or unusually rainy environments.

 The basic castes in a colony are queens, kings, workers, soldiers and alates.

 Termite Queen & King: the function of the Queen and King in the termite colony is to reproduce.
 Starting out life as an Alate, they leave their parents' colony, drop to the ground and shed their wings to seek out an environment to nest.
 They care for their young until they are able to take over the duties of the colony.

 Termite Workers: The workers make up the largest number within a colony.
 They do all of the work (except defend and reproduce): feeding, grooming, excavating the nest and making tunnels.
 In doing their jobs, they cause the destruction that affects many structures.

 Termite Soldiers: Soldiers defend the colony against attack by predatory enemies such as ants with their large jaws, sticky fluids or chemical spray.